SAML SSO with Auth0 as Service Provider and as an Identity Provider

-In general, you can access the metadata for a SAML connection in Auth0 here:
+In general, you can access the metadata for a given SAML connection in Auth0 here:

-Once you go to that metadata URL, it will display the metadata for the Auth0 account 1 (service provider side of the federation.
-It will look something like the following with your account name in place of the 'xxxxx':
+Once you go to that metadata URL, it will display the metadata (or prompt you to save the metadata file) for this connection in tenant 1 (service provider side of the federation).
+It will look something like the following with your tenant name in place of the 'xxxxx':

 4. Add your Service Provider metadata to the Identity Provider

-In this section you will go back and add some information about the Service Provider (account 1) to the Identity Provider (account 2) so the Identity Provider Auth0 account knows how to receive and respond to SAML-based authentication requests from the Service Provider Auth0 account.
+In this section you will go back and add some information about the Service Provider (Tenant 1) to the Identity Provider (tenant 2) so the Identity Provider Auth0 tenant knows how to receive and respond to SAML-based authentication requests from the Service Provider Auth0 tenant.

-Find the row for the client you created earlier, and click on the "Add Ons" icon to the right of the client name. (the angle bracket and slash icon)
+Find the row for the application you created earlier, and click on the "Add Ons" icon to the right of the application name. (the angle bracket and slash icon)

 Locate the box with the "SAML2 WEB APP" label and click on the circle toggle to turn it green.